aevishwajith/music-keyboard/README.md

 # music-keyboard
-using the css designed a keyboard and inserted the musiv files through javascript.
+using the css designed a keyboard and inserted the music files through javascript.